 In addition to securing approvals from relevant stakeholders at the University, the Proposal should be circulated to the Exchange Programs & Partnerships Team for feedback on how the proposed partnership aligns with relevant regional objectives and initiatives, and the University’s Strategic Plan.

-Once a completed Proposal is submitted to the International Partnerships Coordinator, a draft agreement will be produced.
+Once a completed Proposal is submitted to the Exchange Programs and Partnerships Team, a draft agreement will be produced.
 This draft will then be circulated for internal comment from stakeholders at the University, before being shared with the proposed partner institution for its review and comment.

 Preparation and negotiation of draft agreements can be a lengthy process.
-The International Partnerships Coordinator will be able to advise on an indicative time-frames.
+The Team Leader for Exchange Programs and Partnerships will be able to advise on an indicative time-frames.
 Urgent agreements will be given corresponding priority.

 The University uses standard templates for all of the types of agreements listed below.
 Arrangements that depart from the standard templates will need to be reviewed by the Office of International Programs.